-MISSION: Empower under-served communities with sustainable solutions, while training future leaders in grassroots development strategies.
+MISSION: Empower underserved communities with sustainable solutions, while training future leaders in grassroots development strategies.

-Prioritizes the Asset based approach to development work: We begin by listening to the priorities set by our community-based partners.
+- Prioritizes the asset-based approach to development work: We begin by listening to the priorities set by our community-based partners.
 We then identify and utilize existing assets and capacity to address those priorities.

-Promote community ownership: We partner with leaders, organizations, and stakeholders committed to change, action, and social justice.
+- Promote community ownership: We partner with leaders, organizations, and stakeholders committed to change, action, and social justice.
 We stress community ownership and participation before launching initiatives.